ibericode/mailchimp-for-wordpress/readme.txt

 == Upgrade Notice ==

-= 2.2.6 =
+= 2.2.7 =

-Various minor fixes & anti-SPAM improvements.
-Updating is safe as ever!
+Fixes an issue where an additional (honeypot) field is visible for some themes or plugin templates.
+Updated translations.